 -

-Sustainable development, PanEco, Thurauen Nature Center
+PanEco, Sustainable development, Thurauen Nature Center

 What began many years ago as a visionary’s project has celebrated its anniversary in 2021.
 We are talking about our Thurauen Nature Centre.
 An employee since the very beginning, Cornelia Jenny, and the current deputy manager of the Thurauen Nature Centre, Sonja Falkner, look back on the last few years.